denmacundefined/ArduinoWatcher/README.md

 # Smart watcher
-DIY device for getting posibility to get alerts on gas in room or check some air condition in room.
+DIY device for getting possibility to get alerts on gas in room or check some air condition in room.

 ## Hardware
 Here is schema for creating device based on fritzing: